-Metric Weighting Metric detail Target for 2024 awards Earnings per share 80% Average annual growth in adjusted earnings Average annual growth in adjusted earnings per share Vesting % • per share, measured Less than 4% per annum 0% over three years, inclusive of gene editing 4% per annum 20% costs in the base year and final year of calculation.
-12% per annum 100% Straight-line vesting between performance points shown at ove.
-Genetic improvement 10% t Improvement (expressed in standard deviations of Overall assessment guidelines (Final award will be determined by Committee having reviewed progress in each of the respective species) Indicative award (max 10%) improvement per generation) of genetics in Porcine, Bovine and Dairy.
-Target of one standard deviation of genetic Performance at or exceeding target over period across all species or significant outperformance in one or more species with no 'weak' progress 8-10% improvement per generation across Dairy Progress overall in line with stated target 5-7% and Bovine, and 0.75 standard deviations of improvement per Robust performance in one or two species, slower progress elsewhere 2-4% generation in Porcine.
-Progress below target each year in all species No award Greenhouse gas 10% Reduction in overall primary intensity ratio % reduction across three years ending June 20272 Vesting % reduction of our operations for the Below 3% Nil three-year period 3% (threshold) 20% commencing 1 July 2024 and ending 30 June 2027.
-10% (stretch) 100% Straight-line vesting between and stretch values in the above
+Metric Weighting Metric detail Target for 2024 awards Earnings 80% per share Average annual growth in adjusted earnings Average annual growth in adjusted earnings per share 1 Vesting % per share, measured Less than 4% per annum 0% over three years, 4% per annum 20% inclusive of gene editing costs in the base year and final year of calculation.
+12% per annum 100% Straight-line vesting between performance points shown ab Genetic improvement 10% Improvement (expressed in standard deviations of improvement per generation) of genetics in Porcine, Bovine and Dairy.
+Target of one standard deviation of genetic improvement per generation across Dairy and Bovine, and 0.75 standard deviations of improvement per generation in Porcine.
+Overall assessment guidelines (Final award will be determined by Committee having reviewed progress in each of the respective species) Performance at or exceeding target over period across all species or significant outperformance in one or more species with no 'weak' progress Progress overall in line with stated target Robust performance in one or two species, slower progress elsewhere Progress below target each year in all species Indicative award (max 10%) 8-10% 5-7% 2-4% Greenhouse 10% gas reduction Reduction in overall primary intensity ratio of our operations for the three-year period commencing 1 July 2024 and ending 30 June 2027.
+3% (threshold) Straight-line vesting between threshold and stretch values in the above table.

-- 1 Growth in adjusted earnings per share over the three-year performance period will be calculated on a simple average annual growth rate after the cost of share-based payments - 2 Greenhouse gas reduction is measured against FY24 baseline.
-More information on the primary intensity ratio is set out in the sustainability report on page 45 - 3 The Committee retains discretion to scale back overall vesting if it does not consider the vesting result to be consistent with the progress achieved against the Company's strategy during the performance period.
-This is considered appropriate to broaden the Executive team's focus beyond financial performance - 4 The Committee also recognises that changes in the Company share price can materially change the number of shares that are awarded through PSP grants.
+- Growth in adjusted earnings per share over the three-year performance period will be calculated on a simple 1 average annual growth rate after the cost of share-based payments - Greenhouse gas reduction is measured against FY24 baseline.
+More information on the primary intensity ratio is set out in the sustainability report on page 45 - The Committee retains discretion to scale back overall vesting if it does not consider the vesting result to be 3 consistent with the progress achieved against the Company's strategy during the performance period.
+This is considered appropriate to broaden the Executive team's focus beyond financial performance - The Committee also recognises that changes in the Company share price can materially change the number of shares that are awarded through PSP grants.
 The Committee will make these awards in the usual way in September 2024 and will review the ultimate level of vesting and associated business performance.
 In the event that the share price used to determine awards was not felt to be representative then the Committee has the ability to adjust ultimate vesting levels to prevent windfall gains on vesting - 5 Inevitably there are several factors which cannot be known at the time targets are originally set and could impact the 2024 PSP.
 These factors might include the impact of corporate activity, material regulatory or tax changes, joint ventures and accounting changes.
 In each case the Committee retains discretion whether and, if so, how a) to adjust targets post grant and/or b) to take impact into account when determining performance outcome